 '''

 class DecisionManagementSystemWriter implements CacheWriter<?, EligibilityDecision> {

 private final DataSource dataSource;

 DecisionManagementSystemWriter(DataSource dataSource) {

 this.dataSource = dataSource;

 }

-public void beforeCreate(EntryEvent<?, EligiblityDecision> entryEvent) {

-// Use configured DataSource to save (e.g. INSERT) the entry to the backend data store

-}

-public void beforeUpdate(EntryEvent<?, EligiblityDecision> entryEvent) {

-// Use the configured DataSource to save (e.g. UPDATE or UPSERT) the entry in the backend data store
+public void beforeCreate(EntryEvent<?, EligiblityDecision> entryEvent) { // Use configured DataSource to save (e.g. INSERT) the entry to the backend data store } public void beforeUpdate(EntryEvent<?, EligiblityDecision> entryEvent) { // Use the configured DataSource to save (e.g. UPDATE or UPSERT) the entry in the backend data store } public void beforeDestroy(EntryEvent<?, EligiblityDecision> entryEvent) { // Use the configured DataSource to delete (i.e. DELETE) the entry from the backend data store }

-}

-public void beforeDestroy(EntryEvent<?, EligiblityDecision> entryEvent) {

-// Use the configured DataSource to delete (i.e. DELETE) the entry from the backend data store

-}

-...

-}

-'''

-SBDG provides the org.springframework.geode.cache.support.CacheWriterSupport interface to conveniently implement application CacheWriters. the same of the convenient cacheWriters application to convenient cacheWriters.
-The convenient cacheWriters application to convenient cacheWriters application to convenient cacheWriters.
+SBDG provides the org.springframework.geode.cache.support.CacheWriterSupport interface to conveniently implement application CacheWriters. the same of the convenient cacheWriters application of the convenient cacheWriters.
+The convenient cacheWriters application of the convenient cacheWriters application of the convenient cacheWriters.
+The convenient cacheWriters are convenient cacheWriters and cacheWriters are cache.
 The convenient cacheWriters are cache.
-The convenient cacheWriters are cache.
-The convenient cacheWriters are cache.
-The convenient cache Writers are cache.
-The cache Writers are cache writers are cache writers are cache writers are cache writers.
-The cache Writers are c
+The cache Writers are cache with the cache Writers are cache with the cache was account.
+The cache Writers are cache with the cache was account.
+The cache was account to the cache was account.
+The cache was account to the cache was account to the cache was account.
+The cache was account to the cache was account.
+The cache was account to th